YuKitsune/Chameleon/README.md

 > ⚠️ This is a work-in-progress, contributions are welcomed!

-# Chameleon Backend
+# Chameleon
-Chameleon is an email cloaking service written in Go, and React (Typescript).
+Chameleon is an email cloaking service written in Go, and React (TypeScript).

 # Contributing